 What is REST (Representational State Transfer)?

 It is architecture based specially designed for networking applications and is used in client-server systems to send request and response.
 REST services are also called as RESTful APIs as it is implemented by using Hypertext Transfer Protocol (HTTP).
 It is GUI independent, and we can test REST APIs using SoapUI without the actual application.
-It follows a stateless method which means, whenever the client sends the request to the server, server does not store any data in the session.
+It follows a stateless method which means, whenever the client sends the request to the server, the server does not store any data in the session.

 SOAP vs. REST

 - SOAP is a protocol and REST is architecture.
-It allows us to send SOAP envelops to REST based applications.
+It allows us to send SOAP envelops to REST-based applications.

 - REST supports different message formats but SOAP permits XML only.